 The Republic of Indonesia is a vast archipelago defined by its dramatic vistas, vibrant colors, and diverse cultures.
 This transcontinental country comprises 17,508 islands set in the aqua blue waters of the south Pacific Ocean that contain an underwater playground teaming with an unbelievable array of coral and sea creatures great and small.
 The inhabitants above water number over 2.3 million people, making Indonesia the fourth most populous nation in the world.
 Several countries share a land border with Indonesia including Papua New Guinea, East Timor, and Malaysia, and other neighboring nations include Singapore, Australia and the Philippines.
 This group of countries, with their long political histories are rich and vibrant places to visit, however, due to the political climate of these countries, it is a good idea to keep a keen ear on the latest news about the social and political state of the country before you visit.
 This data is readily available to travelers, and can be obtained by checking the local consular information, and monitoring any developments in your chosen destination country.

 From adventurous hikes to peaceful boat rides, there is certainly an option for travelers of all types.
-Whether you are a Toronto SEO specialist, an Oshawa realtor, or even a Burlington Ontario lawyer, the perfect alternative vacation awaits you in this tropical paradise, from high action to low key.
+Whether you are a mortgage lender in Etobicoke or a radiologist in Greece, the perfect alternative vacation awaits you in this tropical paradise, from high action to low key.
 There are many interesting shopping spots across the countries many islands, and it can be an interesting experience to enter the chaos of these markets filled with heady smells and countless sounds.
-Whether you happen to be looking for cloth diapers or lead castings, the vibrant markets of Jakarta and Java are sure to have everything you are looking for and more.
+Whether you happen to be looking for sprinkler systemss or lead castings, the vibrant markets of Jakarta and Java are sure to have everything you are looking for and more.

 Straddling the equator, Indonesia tends to have a fairly even climate year-round, with no extremes of winter and summer.
 Rather than the four seasons of North America and Europe, Indonesia has two - wet and dry.
 In most parts of Indonesia, the wet season falls between October and April (these months are also known as the low season), and the dry season between May and September (or the high season).
 Rain tends to come in sudden and short lived tropical downpours, but it can also rain nonstop for days on end.
 Researching the climate of your chosen Indonesian destination is a crucial part of your trip planning - not only in terms of what time of year you arrive, but also where exactly you plan to visit.